-After graduating from college and working in special events for three years, I decided to switch gears and go back to school for a masters in public relations at Boston University, and I couldn’t be happier.
-As a senior account executive I do a little bit of everything, including writing press releases and pitches, working with the media, developing content and overseeing client social media accounts.
-In addition to my client work, I manage Castle’s social media accounts and co-manage our blog and eNewsletter with Maria Bauder.
+After graduating from college and working in special events for three years, I decided to switch gears and go back to school for a master’s in public relations at Boston University, and I couldn’t be happier.
+As a PR & Social Media Manager, I split my time between traditional media relations work, content creation and social media management.
+In addition to my client work, I co-manage Castle’s social media accounts and eNewsletter with Maria Bauder.
 There is never a dull moment here at Castle and my job always keeps me thinking and moving, which I love.
-Outside of the office, I keep busy by spending time with family and friends, writing a lifestyle blog and seeking out Boston’s best restaurants.
+Outside of the office, I keep busy by spending time with family and friends, cooking and seeking out Boston’s best restaurants.

 When I’m not working directly with clients, I’m growing Castle — developing partnerships, identifying marketing opportunities and building new client relationships.
 And when I’m not doing that, I’m out in the marketplace, representing Castle and our clients through our dedication to the community.